WeAreAcademy/mark-induction-demo--getting-started-with-git/initialise-and-commits.md

-### Happy path - initialising a repo and making commits:
+# Walk through an example of initialising a repository and making commits

+Create a directory:
-Use the finder to create a folder in `Academy`.
-Call this folder `git-demo`.
+- Use the finder to create a folder in `Academy`.
+- Call this folder `git-demo`.

+Create a file inside the directory using VS Code:

-Open Visual Studios code.
-Under `Start`, choose the option `Open a folder`.
-Open the folder called `git-demo`.
-In this folder, `create a file`.
-Call the file `README.md` and click away.
-Leave this file empty for now.
-The file extension `.md` denotes that it is a markdown file, this is similar to a text file.
+- Open Visual Studios code.
+Under `Start`
+- Choose the option `Open a folder`
+- Open the folder called `git-demo`
+- In this folder, `create a file`
+- Call the file `README.md` and click away
+- Leave this file empty for now.
+- The file extension `.md` denotes that it is a markdown file, this is similar to a text file.

 Outside of VS Code, open a terminal window.